appliedgocode/what/README.md

 You can also choose a combination of the above, for example: `go build -tags whathappens,whatis`

+#### Enable debug logging for specific packages only

+Go's build tag mechanism cannot help here, so this is done through an environment variable called "WHAT".

+To enable specific packages for debug logging, set `WHAT` to a package name, or a list of package names.

 #### Disable what

 Nothing easier than that!
 Without any of the above build tags, all funtions get replace by no-ops, ready for being optimized away entirely (if the compiler decides to do so).